Pulmonary alveolar proteinosis: Causes

 The abnormal accumulation of lipoproteinaceous compounds in PAP is due to impaired surfactant regulation and clearance.
 This is usually related to impaired alveolar macrophage function.
 In adults, the most common cause of PAP is an autoimmunity to granulocyte-macrophage colony stimulating factor (GM-CSF), a critical factor in development of alveolar macrophages.
 Decreased bioavailability of GM-CSF results in poor alveolar macrophages development and function, which results in accumulation of surfactant and related products.

 Secondary causes of PAP are those in which the accumulation of lipoproteinaceous compounds is secondary to another disease process.
 This has been recognized in the settings of certain cancers (such as myeloid leukemia), lung infections, or environmental exposure to dusts or chemicals, such as nickel.

 Although the cause of PAP was not originally understood, a major breakthrough in the understanding of the cause of the disease came by the chance observation that mice bred for experimental study to lack a hematologic growth factor known as granulocyte-macrophage colony stimulating factor (GM-CSF) developed a pulmonary syndrome of abnormal surfactant accumulation resembling human PAP.

 The implications of this finding are still being explored, but significant progress was reported in February 2007.
 Researchers in that report discussed the presence of anti-GM-CSF autoantibodies in patients with PAP, and duplicated that syndrome with the infusion of these autoantibodies into mice.

 Familial or sporadic inactivating mutations in one of the two parental GATA2 genes produces an autosomal dominant disorder termed GATA2 deficiency.
 The GATA2 gene produces the GATA2 transcription factor which is critical for the embryonic development, maintenance, and functionality of blood-forming, lympathic-forming, and other tissue-forming cells.
 Individuals with a single GATA2 inactivating mutation present with a wide range of disorders including pulmonary alveolar proteinosis.
 GATA2 mutation-based pulmonary alveolar proteinosis is associated with normal levels of GM-CSF and commonly improves or is avoided in afflicted individuals who successfully receive a hematopoietic stem cell transplantation.

 Genetics

 Hereditary pulmonary alveolar proteinosis is a recessive genetic condition in which individuals are born with genetic mutations that deteriorate the function of the CSF2 receptor alpha on alveolar macrophages.
 Consequently, a messenger molecule known as granulocyte/macrophage-colony stimulating factor (GM-CSF) is unable to stimulate alveolar macrophages to clear surfactant, leading to difficulty with breathing.
 The gene for the CSF2 receptor alpha is located in the 5q31 region of chromosome 5, and the gene product can also be referred to as granulocyte macrophage colony-stimulating factor receptor.
+Studies involving a genetic analysis on a patient with recurring hereditary pulmonary alveolar proteinosis revealed a signaling-impairing point mutation in CSF2RB, which encodes for the beta chain of the CSF2 receptor, demonstrating that mutations affecting the beta chain of the CSF2 receptor can cause similar hereditary forms of this disease.